 For the victim, the attraction lies in the feeling of being at the mercy of the victim, the fear and also in the pressure to satisfy the top.
 As the stimulus is therefore always linked to the compulsion to act, it is also an act of “forced submission“.

 Blackmailing often takes place in a professional relationship between sex worker and client.
-In this relationship, a type of contract is negotiated beforehand that defines the extent and intensity of the game.
+In this relationship, a type of contract is negotiated beforehand that defines the extent and intensity of the play.
 As this is a service relationship, this contract is binding.
 If the conditions mentioned in the contract are not met, there is a threat to publish the secret information and thus discredit the victim.

 What can blackmailing look like in BDSM?